jonathanrickard/django-simple-bulk-emailer/README.rst

 **Configuring a Mailchimp webhook**

-The URL to use with the webhook will follow the format ``example.com/article-pages-path/mc-sync/sync/``.
+The URL to use with the webhook will follow the format ``https://www.example.com/article-pages-path/mc-sync/sync?key=secretkey`` where ``secretkey`` is the secret key listed in your subscription's MailChimp sync settings.
+Because MailChimp does not support other forms of authentication for webhooks, this key is used and changes after each request.
+MailChimp's webhook URL is then updated automatically.

 Check the boxes for what to sync: